 As a primary education specialist with the TDSB, and a seasoned trainer with the Canadian Aqua Fitness Leaders Alliance, Katherine brings a unique repertoire of experience to our Family Yoga Program.
 She completed her 250hr teacher training at the Yoga Sanctuary in 2014 and co-teaches the Kids Yoga Teacher Training specialty module yearly with Cynthia Funk.
 Katherine's natural gift for singing and rhyming infuses each Family Yoga class with imagination, and active engagement, for people are all ages.
 Katherine’s deep curiousity and love of building a creative and connected community, inspires her to continue to explore and celebrate the joy of movement.

 Sara Klaiman is a Registered Midwife in the GTA, and has worked for ten years supporting hundreds of birthing women/persons and their families throughout their prenatal care, labour and birth, and six week postpartum period.
 Sara is an experienced yoga teacher who took both the 250 hr and 300 hr Yoga Teacher Training through Yoga Sanctuary Academy graduating in 2007.
 She has integrated her knowledge of the anatomical and physiological aspects of pregnancy, birth, and postpartum in combination with her somatic education in Dance and Yoga – to create this special 20 hour Prenatal/Postpartum Yoga Teacher Training Intensive.
-Sara currently works as a Postpartum Doula in West Toronto and is completing her first year of studies at The Centre for Training in Psychotherapy.
+Sara currently works as a Postpartum Doula in West Toronto and is completing her second year of studies at The Centre for Training in Psychotherapy.
 Sara holds a Bachelor of Science in Midwifery from Ryerson University, a Bachelor of Fine Art with Honours in Dance from York University and has worked as a yoga teacher both privately and publicly for over ten years in Toronto.
 The focus of her private work is with those in chronic pain, issues around fertility, anxiety/depression, and common ailments of pregnancy and postpartum recovery.

 Angela Jervis-Read E-RYT 500 has been immersed in the world of yoga since 1998.
 She stumbled upon the science while seeking out a way to manage her chronic back pain.
 Within a only a few months of practicing her physical pain and attitude towards life had shifted dramatically.
 It was at this time that she realized that her mission in life was to spread the magic of yoga around the world.
 Known as a pain specialist, Angela’s intuitive nature fuels her ability to manipulate the relationship between mind and body.
 She holds a private practice in Toronto, where she works one-on-one with people suffering from PTSD, depression, anxiety, arthritis, repetitive strain injuries and other mental and physical discomforts.
 Compassion and kindness define her approach.
 Sought out by studios around the globe, Angela leads international teacher trainings, retreats and workshops in the both the yin and vinyasa traditions.
 Inspirations both and on and off the mat are: Alan Florence, Jeannine Woodall, Hali Schwartz, Sarah Powers, Tom Myers and Rishi Sudhir of the Sampoorna Yoga School in Goa – India.
 She makes her home in Toronto with the love of her life and her two sweet dogs.